A spa hotel that’s full of luxurious touches, with a big pool and Bavaro beach in throwing distance.

 A lagoon pool and roomy spa take top billing here.
 There are 7 restaurants on the tick-list, too, plus shops and bars in the hotel grounds.

 You’re only a few paces from Bavaro’s sandy beach.
-Flamingos and turtles wander the pretty grounds to the back of the hotel, and in walking distance, there are 2 golf courses.
+Flamingos and turtles wander the pretty grounds to the back of the hotel, and in walking distance, there is a golf course.

 24-hour All Inclusive.
 Full Board buffet meals, option to have à la carte evening meal at a choice of restaurants - 3 visits per 1 week stay or 4 visits per 2 week stay, snacks and ice-cream.